MYT Engine

 Acampo CA 95220

-The engine will not work because it is not sealed, the pistons do not have full rings on them and air leakage will lower the compression ratio too far.
+2. The engine will not work because it is not sealed, the pistons do not have full rings on them and air leakage will lower the compression ratio too far.

 Won't you be surprised!

-The design is interesting.
-You might be able to run one at the hoped for power levels with materials technology from 50 years in the future.
+3. The design is interesting.
+He might be able to run one at the hoped for power levels with materials technology from 50 years in the future.
 For now, it would have to be run at a small fraction of the advertised power output to have any reasonable longevity.
 Of course, better materials technology would benefit all other engine designs as well.

 The engine still has a substantial amount of reciprocating mass.
 Starting and stopping vs. changing direction is all relative.